-Her new book, The Eye of the Whale has received the Green Earth Book Award, a Moonbeam Gold Award, a Maryland Blue Crab Honor, and has been named an Honor Book by the Society of School Librarians International in the Language Arts - Picture Book category.
+Her nonfiction picture book, The Eye of the Whale received the Green Earth Book Award, a Moonbeam Gold Award, a Maryland Blue Crab Honor, and has been named an Honor Book by the Society of School Librarians International in the Language Arts - Picture Book category.
 It was a Maine Literary Awards Finalist and has been selected by RIF (Reading is Fundamental) for their STEAM list.
 It has also been accquired by Scholastic for their school market.

 Jennifer's illustration honors include two Christopher Awards for Imagine That!
 Exploring Make-Believe, by Joyce Strauss and Promise Not to Tell, by Caroline Polese.
 A Garden of Whales, written by Maggie Davis, received The Vermont Publisher’s Association “Special Merit Award.”
 Jennifer also received The Strathmore Paper Company “Award of Excellence” for her stationary suite design for Chanterelle Caterers of Washington, DC.

 In addition to children’s book illustration, Jennifer has produced illustrations for educational and corporate publications.
 She is a studio and plein air oil painter with paintings in collections in the US and abroad.